-Yes, once upon a time there really was an American exceptionalism.
-America was a light unto the world.
-This exceptionalism was a long way from perfect, of course (looking for perfection in a mass of humans is silly), but it was legitimate and substantial.
+Once upon a time there really was an American exceptionalism and America was a light unto the world.
+That exceptionalism was a long way from perfect (looking for perfection in a mass of humans is silly), but it was legitimate.

 Exceptional Means “Not Like the Others”